Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

-- Giardiasis: a common infection affects fat absorption and causes bright yellow watery diarrhea.
+- Giardiasis: a common infection that affects fat absorption and causes bright yellow watery diarrhea.

 - Other factors contributing to bright yellow diarrhea:

-- High bilirubin as with gilbert’s syndrome which affects about 3% of people worldwide.
+- High bilirubin, as with gilbert’s syndrome, affects about 3% of people worldwide.

-Before you start reading about what caused your bright yellow diarrhea, there are some things to put in consideration:
+Before you start reading about what caused your bright yellow diarrhea, there are some things to put into consideration: